Frendo (film): Production

 The film was shot at various locations in Idar and Ahmedabad Gujarat.
-The production design was carried out by Jay Shihora & Art direction by Mit Soni.
-Casting director - Sahil Patel selected the actors based on the requirement of script.
-Line Production by Dhaval parmar .Costume was taken care by Tanvi Seth.
-The music of the film was given by Rahul Prajapati, Lyrics given by Vihul Jagirdar.
-Nakash Aziz, Drashti Shah, Rahul Prajapati and Bhumik Shah were given their voices for the two songs in the film.
+The production design was carried out by Jay Shihora and art direction was by Mit Soni.
+Casting director was Sahil Patel, who selected the actors based on the requirement of script.
+Line production by Dhaval Parmar.
+Costuming was by Tanvi Seth.
+The music of the film was given by Rahul Prajapati.
+Lyrics given by Vihul Jagirdar.
+Nakash Aziz, Drashti Shah, Rahul Prajapati and Bhumik Shah were vocalists for the two songs in the film.